Campbell's Soup Cans: Company history

-What became the Campbell's Soup Company was started in 1869 by Joseph A. Campbell, a fruit merchant from Bridgeton, New Jersey, and Abraham Anderson, an icebox manufacturer from South Jersey.
-Although Anderson left the company in 1876, his son, Campbell Speelman, remained at Campbell's as a creative director and designed the original Campbell's Soup cans.
+The Campbell's Company was founded in 1869 by Joseph A. Campbell, a fruit merchant from Bridgeton, New Jersey, and Abraham Anderson, an icebox manufacturer from South Jersey.
+When Anderson left the company in 1876, his son, Campbell Speelman, remained at Campbell's as a creative director and designed the original Campbell's soup cans.
 In 1894, Arthur Dorrance became the company president.
 In 1897, John T. Dorrance, a nephew of company president Dorrance, began working for the company.
-In 1897, Dorrance, a chemist, developed a commercially viable method for condensing soup, leading to the famous label's origin in 1898.
+Dorrance, a chemist, developed a commercially viable method for condensing soup, leading to the famous red and white label in 1898.
+The new label was inspired by the Cornell Big Red football team uniforms.
 In the 21st century, the label continued to retain elements of the 1898 design, such as the tilted letter "O" in the word Soup, and the gold medal that was added in 1900.
-The original label was inspired by the Cornell Big Red football team uniforms.
-When Campbell's Soup Cans was presented in 1962, the Campbell's soup can label had not changed in the previous 50 years.
+Small adjustments were made to the label by the time Warhol's Campbell's Soup Cans were presented in 1962.
+By the 1960s, Campbell's was the leading soup among housewives and mothers as it was being marketed by the company as both a meal and an ingredient in recipes.